oxygenxml/oxygen-git-client-addon/README.md

 Result: A **Git Staging** view will now be available in Oxygen XML Editor/Author.
 If it is not visible, go to **Window->Show View** and select **Get Staging**.
 This view acts as a basic Git client integrated directly into Oxygen and it provides support for committing changes to a Git repository, comparing and merging changes, and other Git commands.

+## Cloning a repository

+Click the **Clone new repository** button (it has a '+' sign as the icon) and provide:
+- the **Repository URL**: it is the URL of the remote repository to be cloned
+- a **Checkout branch**: it is a specific branch of the repositry to be cloned.
+The default branch will be cloned if another one is not specified.
+- the **Destination path**: it is the local path were the repository will be cloned.

+After cloning a repository, it will be set as the current working copy.

 ## Selecting the working copy

 Click the **Browse** button to select a working copy from your file system.
 The selected folder must be a Git Repository.